opensource-spraakherkenning-nl/Kaldi_NL/README.md

 and where not explicitly noted otherwise.
 Note that the various models that can be obtained through Kaldi-NL are never by default covered by this license and may often be licensed differently.

-The models for Dutch ASR (collectively known as 'oral history') that are installable through this Kaldi_NL distribution are licensed under the [Creative Commons
+The models for Dutch (asr_nl) that are installable through this Kaldi_NL distribution are licensed under the [Creative Commons
 Attribution-NonCommercial-ShareAlike license (4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).